HelixNebulaStudio/RiseOfTheDead/README.md

 ---
 This is new so a lot of things will be ironed out over time.
 Organization of the issues and discussion.
 The access to pages and where things will be posted.

+## Discussions
+- To keep discussions relavant.
+Old or inactive discussion posts will be automatically closed after a week to a month depending on the post's content.